ByteCubed/code-challenges/developers/teleporter.md

 ### Example input:
 ```
-Washington - Baltimore
+Fortuna - Hemingway
-Washington - Atlanta
+Fortuna - Atlantis
-Baltimore - Philadelphia
+Hemingway - Chesterfield
-Philadelphia - New York
+Chesterfield - Springton
 Los Angeles - San Fransisco
-San Fransisco - Oakland
+San Fransisco - Oaktown
-Los Angeles - Oakland
+Los Angeles - Oaktown
-Seattle - New York
+Summerton - Springton
-Seattle - Baltimore
+Summerton - Hemingway
-cities from Seattle in 1 jumps
+cities from Summerton in 1 jumps
-cities from Seattle in 2 jumps
+cities from Summerton in 2 jumps
-can I teleport from New York to Atlanta
+can I teleport from Springton to Atlantis
-can I teleport from Oakland to Atlanta
+can I teleport from Oaktown to Atlantis
-loop possible from Oakland
+loop possible from Oaktown
-loop possible from Washington
+loop possible from Fortuna
 ```

 ### Example output:
 ```
-cities from Seattle in 1 jumps: New York, Baltimore
+cities from Summerton in 1 jumps: Springton, Hemingway
-cities from Seattle in 2 jumps: New York, Baltimore, Philadelphia, Washington
+cities from Summerton in 2 jumps: Springton, Hemingway, Chesterfield, Fortuna
-can I teleport from New York to Atlanta: yes
+can I teleport from Springton to Atlantis: yes
-can I teleport from Oakland to Atlanta: no
+can I teleport from Oaktown to Atlantis: no
-loop possible from Oakland: yes
+loop possible from Oaktown: yes
-loop possible from Washington: no
+loop possible from Fortuna: no
 ```

 ### Questions to answer: